 Long-Term Homeowner Preparation: How To Ensure Access To Food and Clean Water During Severe Storms

-Severe weather is only becoming more severe as climate change renders weather patterns increasingly unpredictable and intense.
+Weather is only becoming more severe as climate change renders weather patterns increasingly unpredictable and extreme.
 Consider how many more intense hurricanes have impacted the US South over the last five years.
 These events can transform from mere inconveniences to life-threatening situations without preparation.
 When preparing for storms like these, homeowners typically address items like securing patio furniture and stockpiling water.

 But what if you are without power for over a day or two?
 After Hurricane Ian struck South Florida, restoring power in the hardest hit areas took over a week.

-For those sheltering in place after a storm, FEMA recommends a minimum 3-day supply of water of 1 gallon a day per family member.
-But at a week out, that supply will be long gone.
+For those sheltering in place after a storm, FEMA recommends a minimum 3-day supply of water of 1 gallon a day per person.
+But at a week out, that clean water supply will be long gone.
 And what about access to food and facilities to store and prepare it safely?

-How access to clean food and water is compromised
+How storms compromise access to clean food and water

 During a severe storm, power outages are expected.
 That same Hurricane Ian knocked out power to 2.5 million US and Puerto Rico customers.
 No power makes refrigerating food impossible in the long term and increases the risk of food spoilage.
-Electric water pumps cease to operate without power, disrupting access to clean freshwater from wells and sewer lines.
+Any bags of ice you have will melt by about the third day, even in a cooler.
+Our water distribution systems rely on electricity to pump and clean water.
+When electric water pumps cease to operate it disrupts access to clean freshwater from wells and sewer lines.
 Flooding can also contaminate local water sources.

 This poses a serious problem for homeowners who are sheltering in place during a storm.
 A limited supply of clean food and water increases the risk of dehydration, which can quickly escalate into a severe health problem.
 Consuming contaminated food or water leads to foodborne illnesses, further complicating the situation.

 Preparing for storm-induced disruptions to food and water supplies involves strategic planning, home upgrades, and creating contingency plans.
-These measures are not only practical; they can literally be life-saving.
-Addressing these issues before a storm hits demonstrates foresight and responsible homeownership.
+These measures are not only practical; they can literally save lives.
+Addressing these issues before a storm demonstrates foresight and responsible homeownership.

 The following advice can help you maintain access to clean food and water during a storm while making your home more hurricane resilient.